magoun/sccodes-php-track/README.md

 #### Actions:
 - [ ] Clean up my version of the file from the first PHP Workshop.
 - [ ] Create the GitHub Repo for the PHP Track.
-- [ ] Test README.md appearance on GitHub.
+- [ ] Test README.md appearance on GitHub (actions and relative links).

 #### CodeSchool Activity
 1. [PHP Track](https://www.codeschool.com/learn/php)